summer9/Tic-tac-toe/README.md

-# This is a small project: Tic-tac-toe
+This is a small exercise about a game: Tic-tac-toe